Stream any Simulator, anywhere.

 Window-level capture

-ScreenCaptureKit captures only the Simulator window — no full-screen recording, no distractions, no accidental screen shares.
+Only the Simulator window is captured — no desktop, no distractions, no accidental screen shares.

 Integrations